reubwn/orthomclQC/README.md

 Run each script with no arguments to see help and usage.

 ## Dependencies
-Some scripts require other programs (e.g. NCBI BLAST+) to be installed and discoverable in \$PATH.
+Some scripts require other programs (e.g. NCBI BLAST+) to be installed and discoverable in your $PATH.